ktvoelker/perl5-dep-graph/README.markdown

 Perl 5 Module Dependency Grapher
 ================================

 This tool will generate a dependency graph of your Perl modules.

-I run it like this:
+I run it like this (in the directory containing the modules):

-    ./deps `find ./ -name '*.pm'` > out.dot
+    ./deps -p BaseName -d . > out.dot

+Note that `BaseName` is the common first component of all your module names.

+I will write more documentation on the supported options eventually.
+For now, take a look at the comments near the top of the program.

 The output can be turned by Graphviz into an image: